acardilini/deakin-unit-guide-scrape/unit-guide-scrape_guide.md

 not be able to pull data from all guides.
 Investigation of the unit guides shows that unit guides from the following years have the same structure:
 2009-2012, 2013, 2014-onwards.

+To make this work we are going to write several helper functions that can then be used by the main function to scrape the specific information requested.
+The function will work by:
+1. Taking in